How To Make The Best Grilled Cheese

 - Good Quality Mayo, I used Hellmann's

 - Get your skillet hot, but make sure it is not smoking.
 You do not want to sear your sandwich.
-I usually heat my skillet on Medium Heat.
+I usually use a Lodge Cast Iron on medium heat.
 It takes longer but makes for better cooking.

-- “Butter” the outside of your bread slices with the mayonnaise, covering them completely.
+- "Spread" mayonnaise on the OUTSIDE of your bread slices, covering them completely.

-- I didn’t get my cheese sliced so I needed to grate it.
-Place on piece of bread, mayo side down, top with cheese, and place your second slice of bread, mayo side out , on top.
+- Slice or grate your cheese if needed.
+Place a piece of bread, mayo side down, on the skillet and top with cheese.
+Place your second slice of bread, mayo side up, on top.

 - Grill each side until they are toasty brown and the cheese is melted inside.